Wukong Framework for Not Safe For Work Detection in Text-to-Image systems: Selection of Baseline Methods

-\end{itemize} The inclusion of this diverse set of baselines \textbf{ensures comprehensive coverage of current external safeguard paradigms, ranging from rule-based to semantically-aware to adversarially robust detectors.}
+We compare our proposed Wukong framework against seven mainstream and state-of-the-art external text-based NSFW safeguards, as introduced in Section~\ref{exp_baseline}.
+These baseline methods comprehensively represent the current landscape of NSFW detection approaches, spanning from simple rule-based techniques to advanced neural architectures.
 However, we do not adopt \textbf{image-based safeguards} or \textbf{internal safeguards} as baselines in our main comparisons, as they serve fundamentally different roles or involve substantially different computational trade-offs, which we discuss in detail below.